-Conservation Easement Funding Agreement North Fork Feather River Planning Unit - PG&E Retained Lands
+Conservation Easement Funding Agreement Philbrook Reservoir Planning Unit - Retained Lands

-This Conservation Easement Funding Agreement ("Agreement") is entered into as of the Effective Date (defined below) by and between the Pacific Forest and Watershed Lands Stewardship Council, a California nonprofit public benefit corporation (the "Stewardship Council") and Northern California Regional Land Trust ("NCRLT" or "Grantee") (each a "Party" and collectively the "Parties"), a California nonprofit public benefit corporation with reference to the following facts:
+This Conservation Easement Funding Agreement ("Agreement") is entered into as of the Effective Date (defined below) by and between the Pacific Forest and Watershed Lands Stewardship Council, a California nonprofit public benefit corporation (the "Stewardship Council") and Northern California Regional Land Trust, a California nonprofit public benefit corporation ("Grantee") with reference to the following facts:

 - A. The Stewardship Council was created to oversee the "Land Conservation Commitment" described in (1) that certain Settlement Agreement among Pacific Gas and Electric Company ("PG&E"), PG&E Corporation, and the California Public Utilities Commission (the "Commission") as modified and approved by the Commission in its Opinion and Order of December 18, 2003 (Decision 03-12-035) (the "Settlement Agreement"); and (2) that certain Stipulation Resolving Issues Regarding the Land Conservation Commitment dated September 25, 2003 (the "Stipulation"). - B. Pursuant to the Settlement and Stipulation, certain lands owned by PG&E at the time of the Settlement (the "PG&E Watershed Lands") are to be conserved for a broad range of beneficial public values, including the protection of the natural habitat of fish, wildlife and plants; the preservation of open space; outdoor recreation by the general public; sustainable forestry; agricultural uses; and historic values.
 The Stewardship Council is charged with developing a Land Conservation Plan for the protection and enhancement of the PG&E Watershed Lands. - C. Grantee is a publicly-supported, tax exempt nonprofit organization, qualified under Section 501 (c)(3) of the Internal Revenue Code ("IRC"), whose primary purpose is to preserve, protect or enhance, land in its natural scenic, historical agricultural, forested or open space condition or use and conserve natural areas for aesthetic, scientific, charitable and educational purposes.
-Grantee is eligible to hold a conservation easement pursuant to California Civil Code Section 815.3. - D. In connection with the Land Conservation Commitment, Grantee has agreed to accept a perpetual conservation easement created pursuant to California Civil Code Section 815 et seq. (the "Conservation Easement") over a portion of the PG&E Watershed Lands that is being retained by PG&E consisting of approximately 5,671 acres of real property within parcels 618-666 and 669 located in the Counties of Butte and Plumas, State of California, as more particularly described in Exhibit A attached hereto and incorporated herein by reference (the "Property"). - E. Grantee was recommended by the Stewardship Council board of directors to be the prospective holder of perpetual conservation easements over PG&E Watershed Lands that are subject to PG&E's Land Conservation Commitment in the Battle Creek, Oroville, North Fork Feather River, Butte Creek and Philbrook planning units ("the Watershed Properties").

-F. In consideration of Grantee's agreement to accept the Conservation Easement and assume the duties and obligations of the easement holder, the Stewardship Council has agreed to provide funding to Grantee in the amounts and subject to the terms and conditions described below.
+Grantee is eligible to hold a conservation easement pursuant to California Civil Code Section 815.3. - D. In connection with the Land Conservation Commitment, Grantee has agreed to accept a perpetual conservation easement created pursuant to California Civil Code Section 815 et seq. (the "Conservation Easement") over a portion of the PG&E Watershed Lands that is being retained by PG&E consisting of approximately 277 acres of real property located in the County of Butte, State of California, as more particularly described in Exhibit A attached hereto and incorporated herein by reference (the "Property"). - E. Grantee was recommended by the Stewardship Council board of directors to be the prospective holder of perpetual conservation easements over PG&E Watershed Lands that are subject to PG&E's Land Conservation Commitment in the Battle Creek, Oroville, North Fork Feather River, Butte Creek and Philbrook planning units ("the Watershed Properties"). - F. In consideration of Grantee's agreement to accept the Conservation Easement and assume the duties and obligations of the easement holder, the Stewardship Council has agreed to provide funding to Grantee in the amounts and subject to the terms and conditions described below.